-The above section has no regularly scheduled Zoom meetings.
+This section has no regularly scheduled Zoom meetings.
+The instructor may occasionally schedule optional Zoom meetings for the class, but attendance will not be required at those meetings.
+The instructor will record any meetings for watching at a later date/time.
 More details will be provided in the syllabus distributed by the instructor.

 Section 5477 of ANAT58